akskumarnot/Project-Mutbi/README.md

 4. *Manipal's Got Talent*
-   No one can deny that a sizeable number of the MU students spend a major part of their time singing and recording songs(haha rajat).Lets aim to make a dedicated forum for them where they can share their music.This may lead to increased artistic collaboration in MU.It will be one and the only best platform for the Manipalites to show and share and gradually we will start some online contests to Catch more attention and keep the fire burning .
+   No one can deny that a sizeable number of the MU students spend a major part of their time singing and recording songs(haha rajat).Lets aim to make a dedicated forum for them where they can share their music.This may lead to increased artistic collaboration in MU.For self procalimed photographers to make their passion spread to a larger audience .It will be one and the only best platform for the Manipalites to show and share and gradually we will start some online contest to Catch more attention and keep the fire burning .
    (php,handling good amount of data at the server end)

 5. *Manipal Mentors*